tkovalsky/rachel-site/src/content/articles/delray-beach-luxury-condo-success-story.md

 - **Healthcare facilities** including top-rated hospitals and medical centers
 - **Tax advantages** with no state income tax in Florida
 - **Investment potential** with strong appreciation history

-## Ready to Start Your Luxury Home Journey?

 If you're considering a luxury second home in Delray Beach or any of South Florida's premier communities, Rachel's expertise can help you find the perfect match for your lifestyle and investment goals.